-The N00NSI can also be used in chemical and biological sensing \cite{Haas2018, Peng2023}.
-In 2023, Peng et al. demonstrated a microfiber quantum sensor for protein measurement with the two-photon N00NSI, which can eliminate the disturbance of classical interference fringes.
+The N00N-SI can also be used in chemical and biological sensing \cite{Haas2018, Peng2023}.
+In 2023, Peng et al. demonstrated a microfiber quantum sensor for protein measurement with the two-photon N00N-SI, which can eliminate the disturbance of classical interference fringes.
 The concentration of biological samples can be measured by monitoring changes in the coincidence count.
 Experimental results reveal that the quantum sensing system exhibits an ultra-high refractive index (RI) sensitivity.
-Compared to an RI sensor employing single-photon "classical" interference, the proposed sensor achieves a nearly 21-fold improvement in RI sensitivity.
+Compared to an RI sensor employing single-photon ``classical" interference, the proposed sensor achieves a nearly 21-fold improvement in RI sensitivity.
 By achieving remarkable sensitivity and precision at low photon levels, this research introduces a novel approach for label-free detection of photosensitive biomolecules.
 Figure\,\ref{N00Nsensing}(a) and (b) shows the schematic and experiment of the proposed microfiber Mach-Zehnder interferometer (MZI) for high-precision protein measurement with a two-photon N00N state.
 The MZI consists of a microfiber with a uniform waist region and two transition regions.
 The microfiber serves as the sensing element, and the waist region is where the two-photon N00N state is injected.
 The two transition regions are used to activate higher-order modes in the microfiber.
 By connecting P2 and P3 in Fig.\,\ref{N00Nsensing}(c), the two-photon N00N state can be introduced into the sensing system, and the coincidence counter is used to measure and record the number of two-photon N00N states.
-To measure the refractive index (RI), Fig.\,\ref{N00Nsensing}(d-e) shows the single photon transmittance and two-photon N00N state transmittance based on the microfiber MZI sensing system.
+To measure the RI, Fig.\,\ref{N00Nsensing}(d-e) shows the single photon transmittance and two-photon N00N state transmittance based on the microfiber MZI sensing system.
 Obviously, the period of interference fringes using two-photon N00N state quantum interference is about half of the period of single photon classical interference fringes.
 This means that the sensitivity of the quantum sensor can be improved by using the N00N state.